Dr Matteo Mandarini

 I have recently completed and wish to extend a discussion of planning in the 20th Century, taking the experience of the 'industrialisation debates' in the period of the New Economic Policy in the Soviet Union, and considering the disavowal of politics in contemporary discussions of logistics.

 - how to think conflict without domesticating it

 - memories of conflict

-- The Bewitched World of Capital: Economic Crisis and the Morphology of the Political, selected articles by Giacomo Marramao, edited with extensive critical introduction by M. Mandarini, Brill / Haymarket Books (forthcoming 2019)
+The Bewitched World of Capital: Economic Crisis and the Morphology of the Political, by Giacomo Marramao, edited with extensive critical introduction by M. Mandarini, Brill / Haymarket Books (forthcoming 2021)

 Handbook Chapters / Book Chapters / Scholarly Introductions